ThreeHats/sorted-status-effects/README.md

 - Customize tag icons through the module settings
 - Tags are visible in the Token HUD for quick filtering

+### Pinned Active Effects
+- Active effects are pinned to the corner of the effects HUD
+- Change the orientation of the layout in the settings menu

 ## Installation

 1. Inside Foundry VTT, select the Game Modules tab in the Configuration and Setup menu